gahokas/gahokas.github.io/xrp/index.md

 Correct.
 XRP are **not** stored in your wallet.
 Your XRP are stored in the public XRP ledger.
 The public XRP ledger records how many XRP are associated with each address.
 This means if you know your someone’s address, you can see how many XRP they have!
 This is all public information.

 ## What is a wallet used for?
-A wallet is used as a convenient place to 1) store your address and secret, and 2) interact with the public XRP ledger to send XRP or check your balance.
-You don’t need to keep your address and secret in a wallet, but they make it easier.
+A wallet is used as a convenient place to 1) hold a copy of your address and secret, and 2) interact with the public XRP ledger to send XRP or check your balance.
+You don’t need to keep your address and secret in a wallet, but it makes it easier.

 ## I don’t need to keep my address and secret in a wallet all the time?
 Correct.
 All you need to do is store your address and secret somewhere safe.
 You can keep them in a text file on your computer, or you can print them out on a piece of paper and keep that safe if you like.
 If you need to check your balance or send some XRP, you can add the address and secret to a wallet, perform the transaction, and then remove the address and secret from the wallet.